This post contains affiliate links. When you purchase through our links, we may earn a commission.

 It is experiencing a bit of a renaissance at the moment due to its health benefits and a delicious nutty taste, so I had to give it a try.

-Spelt flour has many nutritional benefits.
-It does contain gluten, therefore it’s not suitable for people with gluten intolerance.
+• Spelt flour does contain gluten and is therefore not suitable for people with gluten intolerance.

 Ingredients